| Swimming with Flippers

 The red are stiffer, resulting in more force per kick, but that

 also results in more stress on your joints and muscles.
+You can make your own short blade fins by

 cutting off all but two or three inches of the fin's blade.
 The